2na3k/spark-playground/README.md

 - Is the method
 - Is not supported by Delta Lake (what)
   - Legit reason from DBX: Have clustering, and z-ordering clustering

+### Salting
+- Is a method that can be used when the hash-key is not evenlly distributed.